IQSS/dataverse/doc/sphinx-guides/source/installation/external-tools.rst

 - TwoRavens: a system of interlocking statistical tools for data exploration, analysis, and meta-analysis: http://2ra.vn.
 See the :doc:`/user/data-exploration/tworavens` section of the User Guide for more information on TwoRavens from the user perspective and the :doc:`r-rapache-tworavens` section of the Installation Guide.

 - Data Explorer: a GUI which lists the variables in a tabular data file allowing searching, charting and cross tabulation analysis.
 See the README.md file at https://github.com/scholarsportal/Dataverse-Data-Explorer for the instructions on adding Data Explorer to your Dataverse; and the :doc:`prerequisites` section of the Installation Guide for the instructions on how to set up **basic R configuration required** (specifically, Dataverse uses R to generate .prep metadata files that are needed to run Data Explorer).

+- `Whole Tale <https://wholetale.org>`_: a platform for the creation of reproducible research packages that allows users to launch containerized interactive analysis environments based on popular tools such as Jupyter and RStudio.
+Using this integration, Dataverse users can launch Jupyter and RStudio environments to analyze published datasets.
+For more information, see the `Whole Tale User Guide <https://wholetale.readthedocs.io/users_guide/integration.html>`_.

 - [Your tool here!
 Please get in touch! :) ]

 Downloading and Adjusting an External Tool Manifest File
 --------------------------------------------------------